 Team Building and Public School Athletic Benefits

-Adding to this complexity, researchers at the Institute for the Study of Youth Sports at Michigan State University report, “Kids who participate in organized sports do better in school, have better interpersonal skills, are more team oriented, and are generally healthier.”
-By participating in competitive athletics, kids are able to enhance their skills for self-reliance, team interaction, and are furthermore developing new structures of self-motivation
+Researchers at the Institute for the Study of Youth Sports at Michigan State University report, “Kids who participate in organized sports do better in school, have better interpersonal skills, are more team oriented, and are generally healthier.”
+More specifically, Metzl and Shookhoff (2003) further assert that sports help teens develop an array of personal skills, including resilience, attitude control, time management, and long term thinking abilities.

-, regardless of the collegiate location or status, most schools will review an applicant’s full four-year transcript—which includes grades, course load
+, regardless of the collegiate location or status, most schools will review an applicant’s full four-year transcript, which includes grades, course load

-, test scores, and extracurricular activities.
+intensity, test scores, and extracurricular activities.